-Abraham Maslow (a psychologist in the 1940’s) stated that people are motivated to achieve certain needs… and that when one need is fulfilled a person seeks to fulfill the next need, and so on.
+Abraham Maslow (a psychologist in the 1940’s) stated that humans are motivated to achieve certain needs… and that when one need is fulfilled we naturally seek to fulfill the next need.

-If you don’t meet these biological and physiological needs, you will die.
-Period.
+If we don’t meet these biological (physiological) needs, we will die.

 2. Safety Needs